-HE Public are hereby informed that a number of respectable persons have formed themselves into a Committee, for the purpose of superintending the arduous undertaking of John Baker, who, with the advice and assistance of Mr. Newson, a gentleman of the Faculty, will provide every necessary article of Clothing, Food, and other requisite Comforts, will protect him from intrusive strangers; have appointed a reputable Scorer, &c. who make aduly return of Baker's Performance, and pledge themselves that no collusion shall be connived at, nor any unfair proceedings, or compromise, shall take place, and that a return of each day's performance shall be daily exhibited on the Ground, and at the Coss.
+HE Public are hereby informed that a number of respectable persons have formed themselves into a Committee, for the purpose of superintending the ardunous undertaking of John Baker, who, with the advice and assistance of Mr. Newson, a gentleman of the Faculty, will provide every necessary article of Clothing, Food, and other requisite Conforts, will protect him from intrusive strangers, have appointed a repeatible Scorers, &c. who make adulty return of Baker's Performance, and pledge themselves that no collusion shall be connived at, nor any unfair proceedings, or compromise, shall take place, and, that a return of each day's performance shall be daily exhibited on the Ground, and at the Cost.

 The Committee do hereby invite and solicit a public Subscription.

-The Committee do hereby invite and solicit a public this heroic Kentish Pedestrian, and the smallest mite thankfully received at the following places:-
+The Committee do hereby invite and solicit a public Subscription.

-The Angel Strood;-the Parr's Head,-Duke's Head, Silver Oar, City Coffee House, Star, and The Cossack Rochester; Mitre, Dover Castle, Horn, Chest Arms, Royat Oak, and Gibraltar, Chatham; the Castle and the Mitre, Maidstone; the Amsterdam, Gravesend, and at W. Epps's Printing Office, Troy-Town, near the Cossack Field, where the Committee request all the Subscriptions to be transmited, an account of which will be stated to the public as soon as the whole are paid in.
+The Angel Strood;-the Parr's Head,-Duke's Head, Silver Oar, City Coffee House, Star, and The Cossack Rochester; Mitre, Dover Castle, Horn, Chest Arms, Royal Oak, and Gibraltar, Chatham; the Castle and the Mitre, Maidstone; the Amsterdam, Gravesend, and at W. Epps's Printing Office, Troy-Town, near the Cossack Field, where the Committee request all the Subscriptions to be transmited, an account of which will be stated to the public as soon as the whole are paid in.

-BAKER commenced Walking, on Tuesday Morning, October 31, 1815, at half-past five, and had accomplished 500 miles on Thursday, November 9th at half-past four o'Clock,-Afternoon.
+BAKER commenced Walking, on Tuesday Morning, October 31, 1815, at half-past five, and had accomplished 500 miles on Thursday, November 9th at halfpast four o'Clock,-Afternoon.

-FROM THE PRESS OF W. EPPS, ROCHESTER.
+FROM THE PRESS OF W. EPPS, ROCHESTER,

-supposed; the newspapers openly describe him as a 'smuggler',3 and indeed the Rev. Henry Dampier Phelps, Rector at Snodland, describes John Baker's profession as 'smuggler' in his son Henry's baptism entry in 1819.
+Newspaper reports offer a fascinating description of Baker, who was an interesting character.
+Wearing at one time a fustian slate-coloured jacket, waistcoat and trousers, at another time he wore a waterman's flannel cap, fustian frock and trousers, and a pair of 'half-boots' weighing 3\% lbs.
+A thick hazel stick completed his outfit.
+Despite being called the 'Rochester Pedestrian' he was from Snodland and is described as being not more than 27 years of age.
+He was said to have been 'in the habit of frequently walking from the neighbourhood of Rochester to Dover and back again almost without resting, and carrying with him a heavy load ... ' Quite what he was carrying and why he might be walking to Dover and back is less of a mystery than might be supposed; the newspapers openly describe him as a 'smuggler', and indeed the Rev. Henry Dampier Phelps, Rector at Snodland, describes John Baker's profession as 'smuggler' in his son Henry's baptism entry in 1819.
 The Rev. Phelps' animosity towards smugglers was well-known, and he reportedly had a lucky escape when, in a case of mistaken identity, a man who looked similar to the Rector was brutally murdered by a gang of smugglers.
 It isn't clear whether this tale is historically accurate; no contemporaneous mention of the event has been found to date nor any newspaper report of the supposed hanging of the culprits.4 And whether John Baker was ever apprehended and charged with being a smuggler is not known.